Languages and Translations

 Once you return to the search results, open up the search facet and click Start Translation Mode in the top-right corner of the screen.
 You will now be able to translate the options within the facet(s).

-Note: If you have multiple Grouped Work Facets settings attached to different catalogs, and you'd like the same facets translatable for all of them, you must repeat this process for all Grouped Work Facets settings.
+Note: If you have multiple Grouped Work Facets settings attached to different catalogs, and you'd like the same facets translatable for all of them, you must repeat this process for all applicable Grouped Work Facets settings.

 Translation Mode and the Translation search tool are a great way to customize parts of your Aspen interface.
 With so many options, we wanted to list out parts of the interface that can easily be changed within Aspen settings rather than resorting to using Translation tools.